rikutiira/react-partial/README.md

 React Partial lets you keep writing stateless components by giving you lifted component methods which can be used to create partial, higher order components.
 These partial components are used to wrap your existing components, giving them new functionality in a declarative, functional manner.

-It enables you to reduce boilerplate, add functionality to existing components and write simpler code.
-React Partial even makes it possible to write highly reusable higher order components by using a powerful composition pattern.
-More on that [here](https://github.com/rikutiira/react-partial#3-creating-reusable-containers).
+The purpose of the library is to allow you to start with stateless functions as your go-to component and wrap them with stateful components when needed.
+This is not only helpful if you prefer writing stateless UI components but can also help you to find reusable patterns with your stateful containers.
+By abstracting stateful logic in containers, it becomes easy to add functionality to existing UI components and write simpler code.
+More on examples of reusable containers [here](https://github.com/rikutiira/react-partial#3-creating-reusable-containers).

+React Partial is lightweight, just around ~10KB.

 ```js
 import { componentDidMount } from 'react-partial'